HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 every step i take

-left right left right choices come undone feels it like a fucking game still too late
+left right left right choices come undone feels it like a fucking game still too late (noone's to blame)

-spill ya guts like a river MIA in action now we trust so close (thoughts/and thus) to ending all my mistakes closing my eyes, feelin' the fire in smoke this where rebooting takes place
+spill ya guts like a river MIA in action (missing in action) now we trust so close (thoughts/and thus) to ending all my mistakes closing my eyes, feelin' the fire in smoke this where rebooting takes place